About the breed

-Breeding Chihuahuas is not for the feint hearted.
-Costs are very high; litters are small, and the survival rate is not as good as for larger breeds.
+Breeding Chihuahuas is not for the faint-hearted.
+Costs are very high, litters are small, and the survival rate is not as good as for larger breeds.
 It is imperative that you are with the bitch when she is due to whelp as they need assistance due to their very small size.
 Anyone planning to breed the Chihuahua should approach their respective Chihuahua Club and get as much information as possible before attempting this program.

 The Chihuahua is the longest living of any other breed of dog.
 However, to qualify this statement, and to assist in ensuring that this is the case, the little Chihuahua must be fed as a dog, and not pampered and coddled to the extent of feeding human processed food, thus shortening the life of the Chihuahua.
 So to assist with the longevity of your Chihuahua a proper diet is required.
-You should feed them a good quality commercial dried dog food as these contain all the nutrients required: can be supplemented with some wet food such as a home made stew containing some meat, rice, oils and vegetables.
+You should feed them a good quality commercial dried dog food as these contain all the nutrients required and supplement that with some wet food such as a home made stew containing meat, rice, oils and vegetables.
 Read more about our suggested diet for Chihuahuas on the Caring for a Chihuahua page.

 These little dogs are definitely indoor dogs, but love the outdoors as well.
 They love to wander in the grass (and chew on it sometimes); dig in the dirt; lie in the sun; and just explore the yard.
 When it gets cooler they are ready to come inside and curl up on your lap in front of the fire!
 Smooth coat or long coat these little dogs do feel the cold and appreciate a warm bed with a warm covering that they can snuggle into.